microsoft/azure-pipelines-yaml/design/multi-checkout.md

 Goals:
 - Allow fetching multiple repositories, regardless of source host
+- Allow triggering pipelines from changes to any of the repositories
 - Provide useful/sane defaults for common scenarios, while allowing flexibility for customers with very specific requirements
 - Preserve back-compat with existing pipelines, tasks, ad-hoc scripts, and template inclusion for customers who don't opt into multi-checkout